stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ---
 If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as their OKR implementation will most likely fail.

 OKRs are brilliant for strategy execution.
-However, to be successful with OKRs you need to start with your CEO and the leadership team.
+However, to be successful on OKRs you need to start with your CEO and the leadership team.

-Ironically, OKRs are not actually the best starting point for a successful implementation.
+Ironically, OKRs are not actually the best starting point for success.

 Before adopting OKRs, the leadership team first need to be aligned on the _strategy tree_.